mortonl/zebra-label-generator/README.md

 - Explicit mode as an alternative to using defaults?
     - This would no longer print empty parts of the Zebra command and instead use the default values for that command where possible or the latest relevant default set?
-- Image helpers to convert to ASCII hex and binary?
 - Template vs complete ZPL generation?
     - Currently designed around passing actual values into elements like text and barcodes etc. we could allow field parameters to be provided separately and this would allow the template to be permanently stored on the printer?